 According to FIFA, the father or rather super old grandfather of soccer is the CUJU, born in China around 2500 years ago.
 The Cuju was a game with a ball thrown with the feet in which it was not allowed to use the hands generally it was necessary to send the ball in a net or between two flags we are more or less not?
-With the Arsenal Vs Tottenham Hotspur Tickets for sale this is important now.
+With the ticket4football this is important now.

 But why then did soccer spread so much?